- Business and Employment»

 They put a halt to all recruiting with the current Lead Generation materials.
 Apparently my business was not the only one built like a house of cards.
 It seems most of their second line on down, a considerable number of people, were taught the same way and many of them had incurred much debt while that dream of financial freedom was still nowhere in sight.

 After all the time, energy and money I had invested in the business I was not quite ready to quit.
 I guess I still held out some hope for success.
-Our "line" was considerably shorter.

-Soon hope gave way to frustration.
+Soon, hope gave way to frustration.
 The dream was not to be.
 Whereas those closest to me pursued other "business" opportunities I have been too scared and skeptical to try again.

 In order to be successful at a business such as the one I tried I think one needs to know or at least recognize his or her limitations.
 After 5 years, lots of practice and studying my skill sets I was not a good salesperson.
 What's more, I was not going to become one.
 I bought every available tool, some costly, thinking that would improve my outcome.
 All the tools in the world don't make up for the lack of skills to use them.